 We have been successful at managing and resolving large variety of injuries and dysfunctions in diverse populations.
 This includes problems involving muscles, tendons, ligaments, nerves and joints.
 Common conditions we treat are: back and neck pain, shoulder pain and impingement, carpal tunnel, plantar fasciitis, sciatica, tennis and golfers elbow, TMJ, knee pain and many more.

 To start, we take a comprehensive health history and perform a range of motion assessment to not only understand your specific problem but also see your body's current level of function.
-Following this, we determine which approach would best suit your needs (often blending a few techniques), there are many we utilize however we found major success with NMT, FR Release, and MAT.
+Following this, we determine which approach would best suit your needs (often blending a few techniques), there are many we utilize however we found major success with NMT and FR Release.
 Our methods utilize both passive care (soft tissue work, joint or nerve mobilization) and active care (rehabilitation, exercise prescription, lifestyle modification) in order to reinforce manual releases and thus resolve the issue permanently.

 reduce abnormal tissue tension